Kryphum/PlayerDataManager/README.md

 # PlayerDataManager
 This is a plugin for PocketMine servers that is really just a small API for deveopers to store data in a central place.
 PDM allows "registering" players as instances of PDMPlayer and adding "properties" (PDMProperty) to them.
 You can them access PDM from any plugin and fetch any property from any player.
-**NOTE** This is currently very simple and quite significant, but I have some cool features planned.
+**NOTE** This is currently very simple and quite insignificant, but I have some cool features planned.
 ## Getting started
 You can access PDM this way:
 ```php